Non-parametric finite-sample credible intervals with one-dimensional priors: a middle ground between Bayesian and frequentist intervals: Concrete example implementations

 \quad \textbf{Precision} \, We would also like the resulting intervals to be precise in the sense of Eq.~\ref{eq: precision}.
 Since the right-hand side of Eq.~\ref{eq: precision} uses all available information, this criterion can be expected to correspond to making the interval $I$ as tight as possible for given $p$ \footnote{Barring peculiar constructions, e.g., ignoring outliers.}.
-We derive the following asymptotic properties analytically in Sec.~\ref{sec: derivation} and verify them numerically in Fig.~\ref{fig: width_vs_N}.
+We can get the asymptotic behaviour of computed intervals by using that $b(m|\theta)$ asymptotically decays very quickly around its mode, so that if the prior is differentiable, we can treat it as approximately constant around this value.
+Plugging in $b(\theta) \propto 1$ we get asymptotically, for a symmetric confidence interval $[m - \Delta, m + \Delta]$ the following asymptotic properties analytically (See App.~\ref{sec: derivation_details} for details), verified numerically in Fig.~\ref{fig: width_vs_N}.

 \begin{itemize}

 \item \textit{CDF: } Asymptotically, the width over the interval exactly matches the interval we would have obtained had we inspected the data ourselves, i.e., asymptotic equality in Eq.~\ref{eq: precision}.
 By Bernstein-von Mises this is asymptotically the same width obtained by standard frequentist intervals.